slavielle/shore/README.md

 ### Step 1 : Install it in a project

 Go into your project directory.
 It's must be your git root containing your website's runtime and build scripts and assets.
-In your project root you must have a directory (generally called "www" or "htdocs" containing a directory exposed to your web server).
+In your project root you must have a directory (generally called "www" or "htdocs" or "public_html" containing a directory exposed to your web server).

 Form your projet directory execute command :